 The Drawbacks of a Partnership

-General and limited partnerships have their share of setbacks too.
-For example, each partner is on the hook for the debts and liabilities of the company, which implies that each partner can potentially be sued by a lender or creditor.
+- Each partner is on the hook for the debts and liabilities of the company, which implies that each partner can potentially be sued by a lender or creditor.
 As such, a partner’s personal assets are always vulnerable to risk under a partnership agreement.

-When a partner contributes assets to the company, these too are at risk.
+- When a partner contributes assets to the company, these too are at risk.
 Since all assets are owned jointly by the partners, there is no guarantee that you’ll be able to retrieve them if the business folds.

 Starting a Partnership the Right Way

-With this step out of the way, you need to settle on a business name.
+Next, you need to settle on a name for your business.
 Typically, limited liability partnerships have the acronym “LLP” embedded right in the name (i.e., Smith & Johnson LLP).
-Once the name is decided, register it with your state as a Doing Business As (DBA).
+This puts your customers on notice that you’re operating as an entity with limited liability.

-Taking it Step-by-Step
+Taking It Step-by-Step